skkprogress/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - We do not support passphrase for Private Key authentication.
 - LoadBalancers are setup according to [Chef Automate HA Architecture](/automate/ha/) needs as explained in [Load Balancer Configuration page](/automate/loadbalancer_configuration/).
 - Network ports are opened as per [Chef Automate Architecture](/automate/ha/) needs as explained in [Security and Firewall page](/automate/ha_security_firewall/)
-- DNS is configured to redirect `chefautomate.example.com` to Primary Load Balancer.
-- DNS is configured to redirect `chefinfraserver.example.com` to Primary Load Balancer.
+- DNS is configured to redirect `chefautomate.example.com`, and `chefinfraserver.example.com` to Primary Load Balancer.
-- Certificates are created and added for `chefautomate.example.com`, `chefinfraserver.example.com` in the Load Balancers.
+- Certificates are created and added for `chefautomate.example.com`, and `chefinfraserver.example.com` in the Load Balancers.
-- If DNS is not used, then these records should be added to `/etc/hosts` in all the machines including Bastion:
+- If DNS is not used, these records should be added to `/etc/hosts` in all the machines, including Bastion:

 ```bash
 sudo sed '/127.0.0.1/a \\n<Primary_LoadBalancer_IP> chefautomate.example.com\n<Primary_LoadBalancer_IP> chefinfraserver.example.com\n' -i /etc/hosts
 ```

-- If the instance is **RedHat**, set SElinux config `enforcing` to `permissive` in all the nodes.\
-  SSH to each node then run:
+- If the instance is **RedHat**, set SElinux config `enforcing` to `permissive` in all the nodes.
+SSH to each node by running the following command:

 ```bash
 sudo sed -i 's/SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config
 ```

-### Run these steps on Bastion Host Machine
+### Steps for Bastion Host Machine

 1. Run below commands to download latest Automate CLI and Airgapped Bundle: